 SAROT621: Evidence-Based OT Practice III

-Thesis option: Students wishing to gain research experience may choose a Thesis elective (SAR-OT904 and HP905) during their MSOT-2 year.
+Thesis option: Students wishing to gain research experience may choose a Thesis elective (Fall: SAR-OT904 2cr and Spring: HP905 4cr) during their MSOT-2 year.
 Please review a list of Boston University OT faculty and their research interests.

 MSOT-2 Spring Semester

 This Level I Fieldwork Practicum and Integrative Seminar in Occupational Therapy is the culminating course in a four-semester course sequence.
 It is designed to enhance clinical reasoning by integrating knowledge and skills from current and previous courses with a weekly fieldwork experience.
 Students use principles of program development, needs assessment, group intervention planning and implementation, along with theory and research evidence, to design and co-lead occupation-centered groups in a variety of practice settings and contexts with child, adult and elder populations.
 Readings, independent learning, and group supervision are combined with assignments specific to planning and leading a group.
 Class participation and independent learning are an essential aspect of this course.
 (Credits: 4)

 This companion course to OT566 Client Factors emphasizes the development of assessment and intervention skills for working with individuals living with conditions likely to benefit from remedial interventions directed toward performance skills and client factors.
 Students will have opportunity for hands-on practice in selecting, administering, and interpreting assessments, as well as choosing and implementing interventions.
 Best practice is promoted by requiring students to support their assessment and intervention choices through theoretical and empirical evidence.
 (Credits: 4)